dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

 time, rather than have a lot more prose, we just throw a bunch of examples at the problem.
 What to do now:

-  - Go through the examples in the `examples-volatile/` and `examples-pointer` directory.
+  - Go through the volatile examples in the `examples-volatile/` and figure out (1) what the problem is and (2) how to fix it.

   - Get a feel for compiler observation games, by going through the `pointer` directory examples.
 Each dereference of a pointer is